Chehalis River Basin Flood Damage Reduction Project

 An EIS provides a comprehensive and objective evaluation of probable environmental impacts, reasonable alternatives, and mitigation measures that would avoid or minimize impacts.
 This analysis is necessary before an agency can act on any permit.
 Areas of the environment proposed for analysis in the SEPA EIS include:

-Scoping is the first step in the EIS process.
+The public scoping period was held from September 28 through October 29, 2018, which is the first step in the EIS process.
 The purpose of scoping is to receive public input on the scope of the SEPA EIS to help identify project alternatives, probable significant adverse impacts, potential mitigation measures, and licenses or other approvals that may be required.
-Learn more about providing scoping comments.
+Scoping comments will be summarized, and a SEPA scoping report will be issued later in 2018.
+The scoping report will summarize input received on what should be included in the draft EIS.

 Diane Butorac, Ecology EIS Project Manager